 Heritage Center for Religious Studies operates on a three term academic calendar.
 Each course provides 30 hours (1 unit) of classroom instruction.
 Seminars provide 15 hours (0.5 unit) of classroom instruction and are usually included in a two-part course sequence.
-Classes are held at Third New Hope Baptist Church in Detroit, Michigan and are generally scheduled as follows:
+Classes are held at Third New Hope Baptist Church in Detroit, Michigan or electronically via zoom and are generally scheduled as follows:

 Saturdays: Intensive 6-week format, 9:00 a.m. - 3:00 p.m.

 Weekend intensive format: Fridays, 6:00 p.m. - 9:00 p.m. and Saturdays 9:00 a.m. - 4:00 p.m.

 The Director of Administration and Academic Affairs (or other designee) is available to provide academic advising to students every term.
 Each student will participate in an initial session at the beginning of their program to discern ministry goals and program planning.
 The student is responsible for reviewing the Student Manual, being familiar with program requirements, and contacting the Director (or other designee) each term prior to registration.

 |D-||0.7 Low Standard|

 Student grades are contained in a database on Third New Hope Baptist Church's computer server.
 The Director of Administration (or other designee) mails grade reports to students by the end of the first week of the following term via first class mail or electronic mail.
 Grade reports are not issued to students with delinquent financial obligations.